 Lead by example.
 I care a lot about what’s happening in my community, both large and small.
 I believe in kindness, lending a helping hand and equality.
 My progressive values show up in the causes I support, in some of my kits, and in discussions I lead on Instagram.

-To read more on the topic of fair compensation for makers and the approaches of others who inspire me, check out:
+To read more on the topic of anti-racism, fair compensation for makers and the approaches of others who inspire me, check out: